 In May 2013, Michael played a saxophone solo in a recital as part of the Cleveland Orchestra’s Gordon Square residency.
 He has also participated in the OMEA Solo & Ensemble contest every year since 2009 and has performed Class A solos on clarinet, saxophone, and piano.
 He has consistently earned superior ratings on clarinet and saxophone and has earned superior ratings on piano for the past 3 years.
 He has also performed with trios and quartets of various instrumentations at the contest.

-Michael is the President of the BBHHS chapter of the national Tri-M Music Honor Society.
+Michael was the President of the Brecksville-Broadview Heights High School chapter of the national Tri-M Music Honor Society.
 Entrance to the society is based on involvement in musical activities and music-based volunteerism.
 He was also a member of the National Honor Society (NHS), with entrance based on academic achievement, involvement in extra activities, and volunteerism.
 He has also participated in Ohio Youth Leadership Association’s Youth in Government, a mock legislature in which students from all over Ohio convene in the state capital in Columbus and simulate a working state legislature.
 Michael also attended Drum Major clinics at Fred J. Miller Clinics and Smith Walbridge Clinics to learn marching, conducting, and leadership skills.